Joint ventures and business partnerships

 Advantages of joint venture

 One of the most important joint venture advantages is that it can help your business grow faster, increase productivity and generate greater profits.
-Benefits of joint ventures include:
+Other benefits of joint ventures include:

 - access to new markets and distribution networks

 - increased capacity

 - sharing of risks and costs (ie liability) with a partner

 - access to new knowledge and expertise, including specialised staff

 - access to greater resources, for example, technology and finance